thesadru/animethemes-dl/README.md

 When downloading, you can choose to not redownload songs that are already in the save folder with `-r`.
 If your download keeps missing some themes, you can use `--retry-forever` to force the download, this is currently highly unreliable.
 To fix problems with downloading you can use `--local-convert` which converts themes to audio with ffmpeg instead of having it converted and then downloaded.
-This is very slow however, so you can use `--try-both` to try the chosen method, and then the other one.
+This is may be slow however, so you can use `--try-both` to try the chosen method, and then the other one.
 ```
 animethemes-dl --local-convert --retry-forever
 animethemes-dl --try-both